 3. Pool Finish

 It is important when choosing a finish and colour to consider factors that can affect the surface of the pool, such as UV rays and chemicals, which can fade and damage the pool’s surface.
-Aqua Technics’ range of fibreglass pools are available with both Pool ColourGuard® and Crystite® technology with a Lifetime Interior Surface Guarantee for pool colour that is guaranteed not to fade.
+Aqua Technics’ range of fibreglass pools are available with both Pool ColourGuard® and Crystite® technology with a Limited Lifetime Interior Surface Guarantee for pool colour that is guaranteed not to fade.

 Always ensure that comprehensive warranties are available with your swimming pool.
 Aqua Technics offers the world’s first Lifetime Interior Surface Guarantee for FADE-FREE colour along with an Extended Lifetime Structural Guarantee on every fibreglass pool.